Niyaz-H/taskflow_v2/README.md

-# TaskFlow - Task Management Application
+# TaskFlow v2 - Enhanced Task Management Application

 TaskFlow is a full-stack task management application built with Django and Django Rest Framework.
 It features both a RESTful API and a clean web interface for managing tasks with user authentication.
+This version includes enhanced features like task priorities, due dates, filtering, and pagination.

 ## Features

 ### Web Interface
 *   **User Registration & Login:** Simple and intuitive user registration and login forms
 *   **Task Management:** Create, view, update, complete, and delete tasks through a clean web interface
+*   **Task Priorities & Due Dates:** Set priorities (Low, Medium, High) and due dates for your tasks.
+*   **Filtering:** Filter tasks by completion status and priority.
+*   **Pagination:** Paginated task list for better performance with a large number of tasks.
 *   **Real-time Updates:** Dynamic task list that updates without page refreshes
 *   **Responsive Design:** Clean, modern interface that works on all devices